migaripov/CV_projects/README.md

 # CV_projects
 ## Homeworks, pet projects
-- face and eyes detection with haars cascade
+- face and eyes detection with Haars cascade
 - fonts clustering with PCA and k-means